Tze char

-Tze char, also romanised Zi char, is a Singaporean Singlish colloquialism deriving from the local Hokkien dialect to describe an economical food stall which provides a wide selection of common and affordable dishes which approximate home-cooked meals.
+Tze char, also romanised Zi char, is a Singaporean Singlish colloquialism deriving from Hokkien to describe an economical food stall which provides a wide selection of common and affordable dishes which approximate home-cooked meals.

 Most tze char stalls are commonly found throughout the country's hawker centres and kopitiams located in the heartlands of Singapore, (Note: The "Singaporean heartlands" is a local term that largely refers to districts that are not located within the Central Region of the country.
 However, tze char stalls are still commonplace in the metropolitan area, albeit at higher prices.) selling dishes of Singaporean cuisine.
 Hence, most of them are usually found in a casual, non air-conditioned setting.
 Nonetheless, a handful of tze char stalls do have their own air-conditioned dining area as well, and in those without them, ceiling fans are often present as a government policy.

 Meaning and use

-Stalls that have been characterised as tze char stalls tend to be those with "wallet-friendly prices", coupled with a big serving portion that makes it a favourite choice for gatherings or meet-ups between family and friends among the Singaporean population.
-As one of the many aspects of Singaporean culture, not only is the price point a source of popularity, the offerings of home-cooked style food makes it a popular choice among Singaporeans too.
-Tze char stalls also serve at a great convenience for many workers to get a relatively cheap and well-balanced meal especially during lunch breaks or for dinner.
+Tze char stalls are typically characterized by lower prices and large serving portions, making them common choices for gatherings among families and friends in Singapore.
+In addition to pricing, the home-cooked style of the dishes contributes to their selection by locals.
+These stalls also provide convenient options for workers seeking meals during lunch breaks or dinner.

 Tze char stalls tend to have a wide selection of food available, but are mainly focused on the local cuisine of Singapore.
 It is common to find variations of rice, noodle, vegetables, meat and seafood being offered.
 Through the years, there has also been an increase in the number of tze char chefs coming up with their own creative spin on specialty dishes.